dakra/speed-type/README.md

 `speed-type-top-x` (or -100/-1000) lets you practice the top X words for the selected language.

+`speed-type-quote` by default will take a random quote from a random quote-url listed in `speed-type-quote-urls`.
+You can `C-u speed-type-quote` to specify the url.

 ## Customization

 See all custom variables of speed-type pressing: